-Data for the amount of CO2 emissions produced by the industry, commercial & energy sector is published by the Department of Energy and Climate Change (DECC) by local authority.
+Data for the amount of CO2 emissions produced by the industry, commercial & energy sector is published by the Department for Business, Energy and Industrial Strategy (BEIS) by local authority.

 Local authority CO2 emissions forecasts within the industry, commercial & energy sectors were produced by first creating UK carbon weights by industrial sector.
-This was done using sectoral employment and carbon emissions forecasts from the DECC projections to 2035, and projections from the Energy-Economy-Environment Modelling Laboratory's Price-Induced Market Equilibrium System (PRIMES) energy system model thereafter.
+This was done using sectoral employment and carbon emissions forecasts from the BEIS projections to 2035, and projections from the Energy-Economy-Environment Modelling Laboratory's Price-Induced Market Equilibrium System (PRIMES) energy system model thereafter.
 By dividing the emissions in a sector by the number of people in employment in that sector, then dividing this by the emissions for the average UK worker (total UK emissions divided by total UK employment), we are able to get weights showing how carbon intensive specific sectors are.